sushanth10/ipl-prediction-gamble/README.md

 ### **2️⃣ Scoring System**
 - ✅ **Correct Prediction** → Earns points (e.g., 10 points per correct guess).
 - ❌ **Incorrect Prediction** → No points awarded.
-- Additional bonus points may be added for streaks, accuracy, away match wins, upsets.
+- Additional bonus points are added for away match wins and upsets (based on that day's points table positions).

 ### **3️⃣ Leaderboard & Tracking**
 - The results need to be updated in a csv file for results.